 4.1 WFC3 Geometric Distortion

-For the UVIS CCDs, on top of this large-scale geometric distortion, there is a micro-distortion, which consists of fine-scale systematics in the residuals from the best-fit polynomial solutions.
-These systematic residuals typically extend to ~0.15 pixel and vary in amplitude depending on the location within a CCD chip.
+For the UVIS CCDs, in addition to large-scale geometric distortion, there is a micro-distortion in the form of fine-scale systematics in the residuals from the best-fit polynomial solutions.
+These systematic residuals typically extend ~0.15 pixel and vary in amplitude depending on the location within a CCD chip.
 Such residuals cannot be removed by a polynomial model.
-These fine-scale and low-amplitude distortions are the result of the manufacturing process.
-That is, the lithographic mask pattern used during the chip manufacture is imprinted on the detector.
-The correction for the lithographic pattern imprint is implemented in DrizzlePac/AstroDrizzle as a 2-D bilinear interpolation (
+These fine-scale and low-amplitude distortions are the result of the photo-lithographic mask pattern used during the chip manufacture which imprints a large 6x2 grid onto each chip.
+The correction for the lithographic pattern imprint is implemented in DrizzlePac/AstroDrizzle as a 2-D bi-linear interpolation (

 D2IMFILE, Detector to Image distortion correction reference file) which is applied prior to the large-scale distortion (polynomial model) correction (

 IDCTAB) ( WFC3 ISR 2013-14).
-The look-up table is incorporated by AstroDrizzle in the pipeline, using the filename specified in the D2IMFILE keyword in the primary image header.
+The look-up table is accessed by AstroDrizzle in the pipeline using the filename specified in the D2IMFILE keyword in the primary image header.
 AstroDrizzle attaches new fits extensions to the calibrated image of type 'D2IMARR' (four extensions total, two for each chip in each X and Y axis).
 See Table 2.5 for details on these additional image header extensions.

-In addition to the pixel-grid irregularities there are fine-scale non-polynomial filter-dependent distortions that have been calibrated for a subset of 15 UVIS filters (see Table 2.5).
-These are specified in the NPOLFILE keyword in the primary image header and attached to the image as FITS extensions (four extensions, two for each CCD chip and each X and Y axis), WFC3 ISR 2014-12.
+In addition to the pixel-grid irregularities there are fine-scale non-polynomial filter-dependent distortions that have been calibrated for a subset of 36 UVIS filters (WFC3 ISR 2014-12 and WFC3 ISR 2018-10).
+These filter-dependent distortion solution tables are specified in the NPOLFILE keyword in the primary image header and attached to the image as FITS extensions (four extensions, two for each CCD chip and each X and Y axis), WFC3 ISR 2014-12.
 Each element of the 64 × 32 table is bi-linearly interpolated pixel-by-pixel in UVIS images by AstroDrizzle.

 4.1.1 The UVIS Channel

 Figure 4.1 illustrates the shape of the UVIS channel field of view as projected onto the sky.
 As noted above, its rhomboidal shape is due primarily to the tilt of the CCD around its detector diagonal with respect to the chief ray.
 The angle between the x- and y-axes is ~86.1 degrees.
 The field diagonals are tilted slightly from the V2- and V3-axes (see Figure 1.2).
-There is a ~1.2" gap between the two CCD chips.
+By design, there is a ~1.2" gap between the two CCD chips.
 The dots in the diagram indicate where points in the image would be located without non-linear distortion, and the vectors, scaled up by a factor of 10, indicate the actual locations of the points on the sky, including the non-linear distortion components.
 The corner displacements are about 140 pixels, corresponding to 5.5".
 The principal effect is the diagonal variation of scale.
 At the center of UVIS1 (CCD CHIP1, top), the scale in the x-direction is 0.0396"/pixel, and 0.0393"/pixel in the y-direction.
 For UVIS2 (CCD CHIP2, bottom), these scales are 0.0398''/pixel, and 0.0398"/pixel, respectively.
 UVIS1 forms a slightly distorted rectangle 162"×81" in size, while UVIS2 subtends 163"×82".
 In the presence of distortion, it is not possible to flat field the image in such a way as to preserve both surface brightness and flux.
-The convention that has been adopted in the pipeline preserves surface brightness, therefore a correction is necessary if the goal is to measure accurate fluxes via point-source photometry.
-See Section 9.1.11 and WFC3 ISR 2010-08 for a discussion on the effects of the pixel area map on photometry.
+The convention that has been adopted in the pipeline preserves surface brightness, therefore a pixel area map correction is necessary if the goal is to measure accurate fluxes via point-source photometry (see Section 9.1.11 and WFC3 ISR 2010-08).

 4.1.2 The IR Channel